 - Impacts from knives and axes

 The design of the doors and bulkheads using a mixture of composite materials and structural components provide for nearly impossible entry through a new fortified door.
-Any explosive device large enough to penetrate a cockpit door would be enough to puncture the fuselage leading to a rapid decompression of the cabin.
+Any explosive device large enough to penetrate a cockpit door would be enough to puncture the fuselage leading to rapid decompression of the cabin.

 How are Cockpit Doors Locked?